Peter C. Erichsen

 Peter is general counsel and the firm’s hiring partner.
 He is also co-head of the firm's LGBTQ+ lawyer affinity group.

 Peter worked at Ropes & Gray from 1981 to 1993 as a corporate transactional and securities lawyer, becoming a partner in 1990.

 Peter left Ropes & Gray in 1993 to serve as a deputy assistant attorney general in the United States Department of Justice.
 In 1996-97, he was an Associate Counsel to the President of the United States, working in the White House Counsel’s office.

-Peter then served for four years as Vice President and General Counsel of the University of Pennsylvania, where he was chief legal officer of both the University and its four-hospital health system.
+Peter then served for four years as Vice President and General Counsel of the University of Pennsylvania, where he was chief legal officer of both the University and its health system.

 - Represented Marine Biological Laboratory in its affiliation with the University of Chicago.

 - Represented the Museum of Fine Arts, Boston, in its disposition of the School of the MFA to Tufts University.

 - Conducted an independent investigation on behalf of Villanova University of submissions to the American Bar Association of false data by personnel at its law school.

 - Advised Harvard University on the first major changes to its governance structure in over 100 years.

 - Advised a leading private university and an independent research institute on their pending acquisition of major museum collections.